meshtastic/meshtastic/docs/developers/device/device-api.md

 ## MeshBluetoothService (the BLE API)

-This is the main Bluetooth service for the device and provides the API your app should use to get information about the mesh, send packets or provision the radio.
+This is the main Bluetooth service for the device and provides the API your app should use to get information about the mesh, send packets, or provision the radio.

 For a reference implementation of a client that uses this service see [RadioInterfaceService](https://github.com/meshtastic/Meshtastic-Android/blob/master/app/src/main/java/com/geeksville/mesh/service/RadioInterfaceService.kt).

-Typical flow when a phone connects to the device should be the following (if you want to watch this flow from the python app just run "meshtastic --debug --info" - the flow over BLE is identical):
+Typical flow when a phone connects to the device should be the following (if you want to watch this flow from the python app just run `meshtastic --debug --info` - the flow over BLE is identical):

 - There are only three relevant endpoints (and they have built in BLE documentation - so use a BLE tool of your choice to watch them): FromRadio, FromNum (sends notifies when new data is available in FromRadio) and ToRadio
 - SetMTU size to 512
-- Write a ToRadio.startConfig protobuf to the "ToRadio" endpoint" - this tells the radio you are a new connection and you need the entire NodeDB sent down.
+- Write a ToRadio.startConfig protobuf to the "ToRadio" endpoint - this tells the radio you are a new connection and you need the entire NodeDB sent down.
 - Read repeatedly from the "FromRadio" endpoint.
 Each time you read you will get back a FromRadio protobuf (see Meshtatastic-protobuf).
 Keep reading from this endpoint until you get back and empty buffer.
 - See below for the expected sequence for your initial download.
 - After the initial download, you should subscribe for BLE "notify" on the "FromNum" endpoint.
 If a notification arrives, that means there are now one or more FromRadio packets waiting inside FromRadio.
 Read from FromRadio until you get back an empty packet.